cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 ---
-title: "Will AI minimise human Creativity?"
+title: "Will AI dampen human creativity?"
 date: 2022-07-17T09:06:50+01:00
 draft: true
 summary: The rise of AI art driven from text prompts such as DALLE-2, Midjourney and others, is reducing the creative barriers needed to create high-quality art.
-What does this mean for the future of human creativity?"
+What does this mean for human creativity?"
 cover:
-    image:
+    image: /ai-creativity/ai-creativity.jpg
-    alt: ""
+    alt: "AI generated art"

 categories: ["AI"]
 tags: ["AI", "art", "machine learning"]